Trying to get a newborn off to sleep, especially if it's your first baby, can really seem like an uphill struggle for many parents around the world.

 When you’re a new mother it can feel as though life becomes one big baby slog.

 Of course, you love your little bundle of joy to bits, but it’s really important that you try to keep up with the things you used to love too, before the baby arrived.

 Use this you time to phone a friend, catch up with Facebook, read a magazine or have a soak in the bath.

 Babies are not always predictable.
 Growth spurts, illness, reactions to vaccinations and teething can all temporarily affect a baby’s routine, making them sleep less or more, eat nothing at all or suddenly seem as if they’re starving all the time!

 None of this matters.

-Just try to go with the flow and relax.
-As long as you follow the EASY order you’re doing great!
+As long as you follow the steps of the EASY order you’re doing great!